rickosborne/cascades/md/34-6-1-sandstorm.md

 Alan and Edna got up and hurried back to us.

-"Doctor," I said looking at Alan, "I need to make sure she's okay, but she's dangerous and I need her to stay down.
+"Doctor," I said looking at Alan, "I need to make sure she's okay, but she's dangerous.
+I need her to stay down.
 Can you do that?"

 He stared at me and swallowed.